• woodrow wilson center

 A major report on the economics of the refugee crisis, and the role that smugglers play concludes that the chaos in Libya has created a gateway into the Mediterranean for smugglers.
 Many experts see cracking down on professional smugglers as both a way to stem the flow of refugees and migrants into Europe and to prevent the worst tragedies of desperate migrants abandoned at sea.

-Kenya Gambled and Lost at the ICC’s Yearly Conference–But It’s Not Game Over Yet
+Kenya Gambled and Lost at the ICC's Yearly Conference--But It's Not Game Over Yet

 Justice in Conflict Blog – December 4